Replicable-MARL/MARLlib/README.md

 There are four core features of **MARLlib**.

 - it collects most of the existing MARL algorithms widely acknowledged by the community and unifies them under one framework.
-- it gives a solution that enables different multi-agent environments using the same interface to interact with the agents.
+- it gives a solution that enables different multi-agent environments to use the same interface to interact with the agents.
 - it guarantees excellent efficiency in both the training and sampling process.
 - it provides trained results, including learning curves and pretrained models specific to each task and algorithm's combination, with finetuned hyper-parameters to guarantee credibility.